 5. Non-Operative Financial Holding Company (NOFHC): Through these companies, the entities/groups are allowed to set up a new bank, which will hold the bank and all other financial services companies regulated by RBI or other financial sector regulators.

-6. Micro-Finance Institutions (NBFC-MFI): The non-deposit taking financial institution with Minimum NOF of Rs.5 crore and above (for the North-Eastern States of India, the limit is Rs.
+6. Micro-Finance Institutions (NBFC-MFI): The non-deposit taking financial institution with Minimum NOF of Rs.5 crore and above (for North-Eastern States of India, the limit is Rs.
 2 crores).
-A wide range of services like savings, remittance, credit, insurance, also non-financial services like training, counseling, etc., are covered by MFIs.
+A wide range of services like savings, remittance, credit, insurance, also non-financial services like training, counselling, etc., are covered by MFIs.

 7. Factors (NBFC-FACTORS): An NBFC-ND has the principal business of factoring.
 Its financial assets in the factoring business should make at least 50% of its total assets and its income derived from factoring business should be at least 50% of its gross income.

 8. Systematically Important Core Investment Company (NBFC-CIC-ND-SI): Financial institutions involved in the business of acquisition of securities and shares.
-Holding a minimum of 90% of its total assets in the form of investment in shares and equity.
+Holding minimum 90% of its total assets in the form of investment in shares and equity.
 60% of the total assets shall be compulsorily convertible into equity shares within a period not exceeding 10 years from the date of issue.
-It can accept public funds but not trade in its investments in shares, debt, or loans in group companies except through block sale for dilution or disinvestment.
+It can accept public funds but not trade in its investments in shares, debt or loans in group companies except through block sale for the purpose of dilution or disinvestment.
 The asset size must be Rs.
 100 crore minimum.

 Q. What is the process of NBFC license?